dsc-blockchain-vote/blockchain-voting-system/README.md

 &nbsp;

 # Starting local server

+Note: To do this you will either need your own blockchain network or you can connect your own node to our network and enable JSON-RPC endpoints on it

-Make a `.env` file in the `frontend` directory.
-With th efollowing fields
+Make a `.env` file in the `backend` directory.
+With the following fields

 `URL`="..."